Heat Stroke in Babies – Symptoms, Complications and Treatment

 It is recommended that you consult a doctor if your baby happens to have a heat stroke or if you want to learn more about heat strokes in babies.
 Nonetheless, prior knowledge will help you gain better clarity on the condition.
 Read on for some signs and symptoms that can help you identify a heat stroke and seek prompt medical attention.

-Signs and Symptoms of Heat Stroke
+Signs of Heat Stroke in Babies

 Beyond understanding the causes of a heat stroke, it is also extremely important to understand how to identify if your baby is having a heat stroke.
-Here are some of the symptoms of baby overheating (2) (3):
+Here are some of the symptoms of a baby overheating (2) (3):

-• Breathing may become shallow and quick as the body attempts to regulate temperature.
+- Breathing may become shallow and quick as the body attempts to regulate temperature.

-• Overheating can cause abnormal brain activity, leading to seizures.
+- Overheating can cause abnormal brain activity, leading to seizures.

-• Severe heat stroke may cause a baby to pass out.
+- Severe heat stroke may cause a baby to pass out.

-• Vomiting or nausea can occur as a result of overheating.
+- Vomiting or nausea can occur as a result of overheating.

 It is important to understand that other signs of heat exhaustion in infants could manifest in the form of headaches, restlessness, vomiting or loss of consciousness.
 If these symptoms are relevant to your baby, please see a doctor immediately.